davidaramant/tiledriver/README.md

 ### Technical Debt

 - [X] The GUI project is broken under .NET 5 - deleted!
-- [X] The parsing system is old and ugly; Sector Director has a much nicer one
-  - [X] Get rid of T4 templates
-  - [X] UWMF
-  - [X] XLAT
-  - [X] MapInfo
 - [ ] There is way too much "temporary" code hanging out in `ECWolfLaucher`
-- [X] There is a `SteamGameSearcher` class that deals with the Windows Registry.
-Where is this supposed to live?
-Can you make a truly cross-platform console app in .NET 5?
-- [X] Transition to XUnit/FluentAssertions.
-Maybe NUnit is causing that weird test failure on Ubuntu
-- [X] Use Skia or something instead of `System.Drawing` since it's broke on macOS

 ### Level Generation

 - [ ] Move any and all cellular automata stuff out of the launcher project
-- [X] Create generator for Wang tiles

 ## Contributors